LeilaFattel/GOMAP-Paper-2019.1/Paper.md

 \begin{table}[t]

-\caption{\label{tab:annotation-quantities}Quantitative metrics of the cleaned functional annotation sets.
+\caption{(\#tab:annotation-quantities)Quantitative metrics of the cleaned functional annotation sets.
 C, F, P, and A refer to the aspects of the GO: Cellular Component, Biological Function, Molecular Process, and Any/All.}
 \centering
 \resizebox{\linewidth}{!}{
 \begin{threeparttable}